9 Simple Steps to Creating Content Strategy

-There are a number of things to consider when putting together content strategy.
+There are a number of things to consider when putting together a content strategy.

-Generally speaking, most steps will fall under forming a plan for the content, actually creating the content, and then distributing the content through various channels.
+Generally speaking, most steps will fall under forming your general content plan, while most time will be spent actually creating the content, along with distributing the content through various channels.

 Here are a few tips to help you create a strategy that works for you:

 Define your goals.
 Figure out what actions you want your readers to take after accessing your content.
 And how should they feel?
 Smarter?
 Intrigued?
 Empowered?
 Ready to take action (like buy or sign up)?

 Nominate a leader.
 Whenever you create content, multiple perspectives can be enriching.
 However, too many cooks… and the release date can be considerably delayed in an effort to satisfy everybody’s needs.